Academic staff

 https://orcid.org/0000-0003-1752-2027 (unauthenticated)

-total views of outputs65
+total views of outputs

-total downloads of outputs0
+total downloads of outputs

-views of outputs this month0
+views of outputs this month

 downloads of outputs this month

-I am a physiotherapist and chronic pain researcher.
+I am a Musculoskeletal physiotherapist and chronic pain researcher.
 I joined LSBU in 2021, as a lecturer in physiotherapy within the Institute of Health and Social Care.
 I completed my MSc in Physiotherapy from Sheffield Hallam University in 2014 and completed my PhD titled; “Chronic Low Back Pain: A Representation of Liminality in Illness Identity and Professional Identity” at the University of Nottingham in 2022.

 The contributions of my PhD were recognized with the Dean Moore Award- an endowed prize at the University of Nottingham in 2021.
 I have been a recipient of grants from the International Association for the Study of Pain (IASP) and the Foundation for the Sociology of Health and Illness.